leex3683/ReadmeGenerator/README.md

   ## Description
   This is a program that creates a readme file by using node.
+Inquirer 8.2.4 required.

   ## Installation
-  Download the repo
+  To install, simply download the repo and then install inquirer 8.2.4.

   ## Usage
   Run index.js in node, and follow the prompts to construct your readme file.